 - Replacing the crown with a new crown

 - Inserting a brand new dental implant replacement

-If you’re experiencing movement of your dental implant, or you’re having other complications, get in touch with us at Piazza Dental now!
+If you’re experiencing movement of your dental implant, or you’re having other complications, get in touch with our dentists in Hornsby now!